 Wartburg College will celebrate the 25th anniversary of the Wartburg Chapel on Friday, Oct.
 11, with the dedication of a “Lebenskreuz” sculpture on the west Chapel lawn at 4 p.m.

 The sculptural representation of a Neuendettelsau “Lebenskreuz,” or “Cross of Life,” depicts the Seven Acts of Mercy found in Matthew 25:35-40.
-These acts, also known as the Parable of the Judgments, were a source of inspiration for Wartburg’s founder, Wilhelm Löhe, who also founded a social ministry enterprise still operating today in his hometown of Neuendettelsau in Bavaria, Germany.
+These acts, also known as the Parable of the Last Judgment, were a source of inspiration for Wartburg’s founder, Wilhelm Löhe, who also founded a social ministry enterprise still operating today in the town in which he served as pastor for most of his life.

 Tom Stancliffe, professor of art at the University of Northern Iowa, fabricated the 600-pound cross out of stainless steel and stained glass.
 The sculpture sits on a 1.5-ton limestone base quarried by Weber Stone Company of Stone City that matches the pillars and foundation of the Wartburg Chapel and many other buildings on campus.
 Total height, including the base, is 12 feet.